 Humanities Graduate School: https://www.uea.ac.uk/arts-humanities/graduate-school

-The deadline for funded studentships in the Faculty of Arts and Humanities PhD Studentships is 11 January 2021.
+The deadline for funded studentships in the Faculty of Arts and Humanities PhD Studentships is usually January for October starts.

 We welcome applications from students with their own funding all year - please enquire by emailing firstname.lastname@example.org for further information.